 One of the key differences between DC and AC cables is their conductivity.
 DC cables are generally more conductive than AC cables because DC electrical energy is transmitted more efficiently through a conductor than AC electrical energy.
 This means that DC cables are typically smaller and lighter than AC cables of the same wattage rating.

-Another difference between DC and AC cables is their flexibility.
+Another Difference between DC and AC Cables is Their Flexibility.

 DC cables are generally more flexible than AC cables, due to their smaller size and lighter weight.
 This makes them easier to work with and install in tight spaces.
 In contrast, AC cables are typically stiffer and less flexible, which can make them more difficult to install in certain applications.